 This year we’re offering a 10 hour SAA Enrichment Course for teachers.
 Alice Kanack will be teaching “Creative Ability Development” (CAD).
 The musical concepts are universal, so all teachers will be combined in this course which makes musicality and improvisation surprisingly accessible to all – for both those with a strong analytic learning style, and those who are naturally creative.
 Alice has been teaching & developing this method since 1982.
 Come this year and enjoy your larger SAWS teacher community, while gaining easily adaptable musical skills for your studio.
+CAD provides an easily accessible model of musicality and improvisation for teacher and student.
+You will find this interactive clinic both inspiring and informative.

 Where: First United Methodist Church, 210 Ruby St., Ellensburg, WA 98926